Investigation of Misconduct by a Teacher

 Settlement Agreements with the Education Practices Commission in Florida

 In many of these cases, a settlement agreement can be reached.
-After Pam Stewart, as the Commissioner of Education, files an Administrative Complaint seeking to suspend, revoke, permanently revoke or take other disciplinary action against the Florida eductor’s certificate, your attorney can help you negotiate a settlement agreement.
+After MANNY DIAZ, JR., as the Commissioner of Education, files an Administrative Complaint seeking to suspend, revoke, permanently revoke or take other disciplinary action against the Florida educator’s certificate, your attorney can help you negotiate a settlement agreement.

 After you enter into the written Settlement Agreement for resolution, a Teacher Hearing Panel of the Education Practices Commissions meets via telephone conference call to decide whether to accept the Settlement Agreement as the appropriate resolution of the cause.